RobinKarlsson/RK-Resource-001/README.md

 Step 3.
 A few functions in the script requires a webdriver to function properly.
 The firefox driver comes with the selenium library so if you have firefox installed you're good to go.
-If you prefer chrome over firefox you can download a chromedriver from http://chromedriver.storage.googleapis.com/index.html (or for ie, http://selenium-release.storage.googleapis.com/index.html).
-Place the webdriver(s) in the folder /Data/Webdriver/YOUR_OS/86
+If you prefer chrome over firefox you can download a chromedriver from http://chromedriver.storage.googleapis.com/index.html Place the webdriver(s) in the folder /Data/Webdriver/YOUR_OS/86